 Security threats in offices

-*CC: Common Criteria for Information Technology Security Evaluation (ISO/IEC 15408)
+* CC: Common Criteria for information technology security evaluation (ISO/IEC 15408)

 Common Criteria is an international standard for information security that provides assurance that the process of specification, implementation and evaluation of a computer security product has been conducted in a rigorous and repeatable manner.
-Customers can use CC to confirm that a product meets their security requirments and compare security specifications across different products.
+Customers can use CC to confirm that a product meets their security requirements and compare security specifications across different products.

 CCS Printing taps Ricoh for secure delivery of two million pages per month

 CCS Printing, a U.S. company that provides digital and offset print, graphic design and web development, needed the right security solution for two million documents each month.
 Eventually, the company chose Ricoh Production Print Solutions LLC (RPPS), a U.S. subsidiary, because of Ricoh’s leadership in the software print environment.

 Underpinning Ricoh’s success in this field is the award-winning RICOH ProcessDirector work solution, a key component of Ricoh’s industry-first centralized critical communications suite of solutions.
 This recently enhanced solution also features a redesigned visual interface for workflow building as well as new printer connections.
 The enhancements support RICOH ProcessDirector to streamline print operations, improve process integrity, increase operator productivity and lower costs.

 CCS Printing’s decision to go with RPPS was based on the technological superiority of RICOH ProcessDirector.
 The technology allows the company to track and report in real-time on the more than two million documents it processes each month.
 Moreover, these seamless capabilities help CCS Printing meet Health Insurance Portability and Accountability Act (HIPAA) requirements, ensuring that each document ends up in the correct envelope.